Large deviations for out of equilibrium correlations in the symmetric simple exclusion process: Main ingredient: the entropic estimate

-The first term in the second line of~\eqref{eq_bulk_term_final} thus corresponds to a contribution of the derivative of $h$ normal to the diagonal. \demo \end{rmk} The following corollary will be useful in the proof of lower bound large deviations. \begin{coro} Consider the $\Prob_h$-martingale $M^{N,\phi}$, defined for $T\geq 0$ and $\phi\in\mathcal T$ ($\mathcal T$ is defined in~\eqref{eq_def_T}) by:
+The first term in the second line of~\eqref{eq_bulk_term_final} thus corresponds to a contribution of the derivative of $h$ normal to the diagonal. \demo \end{remark} The following corollary will be useful in the proof of lower bound large deviations. \begin{corollary} Consider the $\Prob_h$-martingale $M^{N,\phi}$, defined for $T\geq 0$ and $\phi\in\mathcal T$ ($\mathcal T$ is defined in~\eqref{eq_def_T}) by:

 If additionally $\phi$ is a symmetric function in $C^3(\bar\rhd)$, there is a $\Gamma$-controllable error term $\tilde \epsilon^N(h,\phi)$ with size $N^{-1/2}$ such that, for any $T\geq 0$:

 When $\phi=h$, one has in particular: